Indo-Pak: PM Modi chairs high-level meeting - OrissaPOST

-New Delhi: Prime Minister Narendra Modi chaired a high-level meeting Sunday with top government functionaries, including Defence Minister Rajnath Singh and External Affairs Minister S Jaishankar, a day after India and Pakistan reached an understanding to stop military actions.
+New Delhi: Prime Minister Narendra Modi Monday chaired a high-level meeting, which included Defence Minister Rajnath Singh and External Affairs Minister S Jaishankar, ahead of a scheduled talk between the DGMOs of India and Pakistan.

 NSA Ajit Doval, Chief of Defence Staff General Anil Chauhan and all three service chiefs were among those who attended the meeting.